 Meeting other knitters

 In 1998, following an unexpected conversation with Elizabeth Johnston, I visited America and met, among others, Martha Owen who is a resident artist, specialising in spinning, dyeing, feltmaking and knitting at John C Campbell Folk School in North Carolina.
 She was probably the first person to make me realise that my knitting creations are precious and valuable.
-Thereafter I started to make notes, and record amounts of yarn used, using a notebook I was given at a visit to the Atlanta Knitting Guild - this too is a valuable possession.
+Thereafter I - sometimes - started to make notes, and record amounts of yarn used, using a notebook I was given at a visit to the Atlanta Knitting Guild - this too is a valuable possession.
 I now regret that I never took photos of my knitting; what photos I do have were incidental, not deliberately taken for the piece of knitting in them.

 Writing knitting patterns

 I was encouraged by Connie Smith (nee Williamson) who used to work for Jamieson & Smith, to write knitting patterns, something that very few Shetlanders do.
 As a result Jamieson & Smith sell two of my designs: Eid Top is sold as a kit and Peat Hill is in their book, "Knit Real Shetland".
 I donated two lace designs (Hesta and Gairdins top) to the Shetland Guild of Spinners, Knitters, Weavers and Dyers; these are included in the book, "A Legacy of Shetland Lace" published by The Shetland Times Ltd, in October 2012.
 The second edition is now on sale.

 I often design items to use up small amounts of Shetland wool as I know there are often spare quantities of yarn left from other projects.